hjc4869/mmapeak/README.md

 ## Compatibility

-The tool detects the available hardware capabilities at runtime.
 Tensor core operations that are not supported on your hardware will display "not supported".

 ## Architecture Support